-I made this photo with a shutter speed of 340 seconds.
-The long exposure has blurred the water until it is smooth, almost textureless.
+This is how it works.
+I made the photo below with a shutter speed of 340 seconds.
+The long exposure blurred the water until it was smooth.

 If you use a shutter speed of 30 seconds, in most cases it isn’t long enough to achieve this effect.
 Compare the texture of the sea in the photo below, made with a shutter speed of 30 seconds, to the one above.
 There’s a big difference, and it’s all down to shutter speed.